 - Select any one of the 100 books.

 - Ask a librarian to scan the book for you.

 - Bring it back to school and post it in the post box.

 - Tell your teacher about the book and what you thought about it and they will stamp this booklet for you.

 - Choose a new book!

-With a post box just inside the library entrance, children and staff can return books at any time.
+With a post box just inside the library entrance, children can return books at any time.

 Every class also have their own library slot each week.
 Children can bring their library book to this session to renew, return or choose another book to read quietly.